cblanken/ctf-writeups/docs/picoCTF_2022/Forensics/OperationOrchid.md

 MENU SEPARATOR
 ```
-It looks like this is an Alpine Linux image which is neat but isn't what we need.
+It looks like this is an Alpine Linux image which is neat but isn't particularly helpful here.
 Let's look at the next partition we saw in the partition table.

 The 2nd partition started at sector 206848, but it says it's a swap partition which is essentially a file that acts as extra memory to keep your system from crashing if it is using too much RAM.
 We'll skip this partition for now and look at the last partition which should contain the files for the system this image was pulled from.